 If you do want to go for the more expensive products we recommend buying a bigger box so you get a better variety.
 All of our products are rated with: £, ££ or £££, to make choosing your preferences easier.
 Remember you can update your preferences at anytime and we will always try to send you different seasonal produce in each delivery.

 Here you'll find a full list of all the wonderful seafood you could possibly receive in your Fishbox.
 When choosing your preferences please be as adventurous as possible.This puts less strain on particular fish species.

 Golden trout has a beautiful rich yellow colouring with pink flesh and bright skin.
 Just like its cousins (brown and rainbow trout) it has a delicate lighter flavour than salmon as it is a fresh-water fish.

 Milder tasting than salmon but with similar texture and colours.

-Our salmon is from Wester Ross salmon who hand rear their salmon on the West Coast.
+Our salmon is from 'The Scottish Salmon Company' who hand rear their salmon on the West Coast.
 It is worlds apart from any other salmon!

 Similar to salmon in taste, but possibly a more nutty flavour.